PARTIAL BIRD LIST FOR SEYMOUR TOWNSHIP,

 European Starling Sturnus vulgaris Étourneau sansonnet CFSM

-Scarlet Tanager Piranga olivacea Tangara écarlate F
+Scarlet Tanager Piranga olivacea Tangara écarlate FS

 Blue Jay 1999-2007 Cyanocitta cristata Geai bleu CFSM